-Pulau Savu Island, or simply Savu (also famous as Sabu, Sawu, Sawoe, Hawu, Hawoe, Havu) is the largest of a group of 3 islands, located midway between Rote and Sumba, west of Timor, in the eastern province of Indonesia, East Nusa Tenggara.
-The island covers a total area of approx 379,9 km2 (146,7 ml2) and has a population of around 30,000 people.
+Pulau Savu Island (aka Sabu, Sawu, Hawu, Havu) is the largest in a group of 3 islands located midway between Rote and Sumba, west of Timor (Indonesia).
+The island covers a total area of approx 380 km2 (147 mi2) and has population around 30,000.

-- Savu Islands (Kepulauan Sawu in Indonesian) include Savu (Rai Hawu), Rai Dana and Rai Jua.
-The three isles are fringed by sandy beaches and coral reefs.
+Savu Islands (Kepulauan Sawu) include Savu (Rai Hawu), Rai Dana and Rai Jua.
+The three are fringed by amazing sandy beaches and coral reefs.
 The principal island is Rai Hawu.
-Rai Jua is smaller and lies west of Rai Hawu, while Rai Dana is an uninhabited, small island, located 30 km (18,6 ml) south-west of Rai Jua.
+Rai Jua is west of Rai Hawu, while Rai Dana is uninhabited, located 30 km (19 mi) southwest of Rai Jua.

-- For the most part the land is covered by palms and grassland.
-For much of the year the climate is dry due to the hot winds blowing from Australia.
-The main rains in the region fall between November-March.
+Most part the island is covered by palms and grassland.
+Climate is dry due to the hot winds blowing from Australia.
+Main rains fall between November-March.

-- Savu Islands lie in tectonic subduction zone and Indo-Australian Plate moves northwards, sliding under Eurasian Plate.
-The islands are situated on a ridge that was created by volcanic eruptions generated by the plate movement.
+Savu Islands are on a ridge created by volcanic eruptions generated by plate movements.

-- In 1770, Captain James Cook (1728-1779) visited Savu, staying 3 days before going on to Batavia.
-It was the first ever European voyage to feature scientists onboard.
-During the 3-year expedition, botanists Joseph Banks (1743-1820) and Daniel Solander (1733-1782) collected more than 3,500 plant species together with specimens of animals, ethnographic materials and minerals that on their return charmed Europeans.
+In 1770, the British Captain James Cook (1728-1779) visited Savu, staying 3 days before continuing to Batavia.
+It was the first-ever European voyage with scientists onboard.
+During the 3-year expedition, botanists collected over 3500 plant species plus specimens of animals, ethnographic materials and minerals.

 An interesting fact is that Savunese have their own traditional greeting, done by pressing one's nose to another person at encounter (at the same time).
 It's used in all meetings among locals and on major ceremonies.
-The greeting serves a similar purpose to a handshake in modern western culture, and is often used in conjunction with one.
+The peculiar greeting serves a similar purpose to a handshake and is often used in conjunction with one.